PeterMarshall29/book1/_sources/intro.md

 # Introducton to the C++ Programming Language

-This book covers the introductory weeks of Computational Physics A - C++ programming basics at Loughbourough University.
+This jupyter-book is intended to introduce the C++ language during the preliminary weeks of the Computational Physics (Part A) module at Loughbourough University.

-NOTE - We will transition to Visual Studio in week 3.
+The module will transition to working in Visual Studio in week 4.

 ```{tableofcontents}
 ```